NoorBayan/Mana/README.md

 ```
 /
-├── mana_corpus.csv                 # The primary data file with all poems and annotations.
+├── mana.csv                                 # The primary data file with all poems and annotations.
+│
 ├── corpus_metadata/
-│   ├── hierarchical_thematic_taxonomy.json  # Defines the multi-level thematic classification schema.
+│   ├── hierarchical_thematic_taxonomy.json  # Defines the multi-level thematic classification.
-│   ├── era_definitions.json                 # Maps era IDs to their names and descriptions.
+│   ├── era_definitions.json                 # Maps historical era IDs to their full names.
-│   └── diwan_original_themes.json           # Provides context for theme IDs from the source corpus.
+│   └── diwan_original_themes.json           # Original theme mappings from the source corpus.
-└── README.md
+│
+├── diwan.py                        # A utility library with helper functions for data processing.
+├── mana.py                         # A script with functions for exploring and visualizing the dataset.
+│
+├── README.md                       # This documentation file.
+└── LICENSE                         # The CC BY 4.0 license for the dataset.
 ```

 ### Data Fields Explained (`mana_corpus.csv`)